TheOnlyZac/sly1/README.md

 Running the executable requires the [PCSX2 emulator](https://pcsx2.net/).
 You must have your own copy of the original game and the BIOS from your own PS2.
 They are not included in this repo and we cannot provide them for you.

-Once you have those and you have built the executable, you can run it in one of three ways.
+Once you have those and you have built the executable, you can run it in one of the following three ways.

 ### Automatic (script)